 Ingredients

 To make this slow-cooker pork casserole you will need these ingredients.
-It looks like quite a long list, but these are all staples that you probably have in your pantry already.
+It looks like quite a long list, but these are all staples you probably have in your pantry already.

-Vegetables – this is up to you, but at the very least I would use potatoes, onions and leeks.
+Vegetables - this is up to you, but at the very least I would use potatoes, onions, yellow pepper and leeks.
 You can add other root vegetables such as carrots, parsnips and swedes.
 I also like to add plenty of chopped mushrooms.
 You can use any mushrooms you like.
 I like to use brown chestnut mushrooms, but white button mushrooms or large portobello mushrooms work just as well.

 You will also need –